christropher/school-service/python/README.md

 #### Background

 The goal of this project was to create an imperative solution that leveraged semi-pure functions in a pythonic way, while still keeping state at the edge of my application.
 Functions were written in a generic and uniform way for easy refactoring.
-Each function takes `args` and `data`, and state (`data`) is being mutated and returned to the console.
+Each function takes `args` and `data`, and state (`data`) is mutated and returned to the console.

 #### Data Structure
 ```python